Gruntfuggly/activitusbar/README.md

 This extension also rebinds the view selection keys.
 If you have modified the default key bindings, this may be an issue.

 The colour of the active and inactive buttons can also be specified using `activitusbar.activeColour` and `activitusbar.inactiveColour`.
-If the colours are not specified in the configuration, the active and inactive foreground colours from the activity bar are used.
+The configuration accepts either theme colour names (e.g. `editor.foreground`, see <https://code.visualstudio.com/api/references/theme-color> for the full list) or hex colour codes (e.g. `#ff0000`).
+If the colours are not specified in the configuration, the current status bar foreground (`statusBar.foreground`) and the inactive activity bar icon (`activityBar.inactiveForeground`) are used.

 If required, the position of the icons can be adjusted by changing the value of `activitusbar.priority` and `activitusbar.alignment`.
 The defaults are `99999` and `Left` which should place them at the far left or the status bar.
 Depending on what other extensions are installed, you may need to experiment to find a value which suits.
 For example, to move everything to the far right, try `Right` and `-99999`.